oracle/adb-free/README.md

 brew reinstall qemu
 ```

-### How can I start Colima x86_64 Virtual Machine with minimum memory/cpu requirements ?
+### How can I start Colima x86_64 Virtual Machine with minimum memory/cpu requirements for 19c ?

+> [!IMPORTANT]
-> Note: Running x86_64 arch containers can have issues translating instructions for ARM.
+> Running x86_64 arch containers can have issues translating instructions for ARM.
 We give higher memory to the VM to avoid such issues

 ```bash
 colima start --cpu 4 --memory 10 --arch x86_64
 ```

-### How can I start Colima x86_64 Virtual Machine using Apple's new virtualization framework - Rosetta ?
+### How can I start Colima x86_64 Virtual Machine using Apple's new virtualization framework - Rosetta for 19c ?

+> [!IMPORTANT]
-> Note: Running x86_64 arch containers can have issues translating instructions for ARM.
+> Running x86_64 arch containers can have issues translating instructions for ARM.
 We give higher memory to the VM to avoid such issues

 ```bash